Derry & Toms and the beginning of 99 Kensington High Street

 99 Kensington High st Design Features

 Bernard George was the Architect.
-Walter Gilbert designed metalwork embellishments, his handwork also seen to the Gates of Buckingham Palace.
+Walter Gilbert designed metalwork embellishments, his handwork was also seen in the Gates of Buckingham Palace.
 Panels with Bas-relief depicting animal’s nature entitled “Labour & Technology” by CJ Mabey.

 Decorative Stone embellishments